 Red bean is a great source of protein, iron and thiamine (vitamin B1).
 It is one of the richest foods in antioxidants that help in reducing the risk of cancer.
-It is also an essential source of fiber that eases digestion and reduces the cholesterol levels.
-Besides serving it with salad, you can also include red bean in your favorite dessert- ice-cream.
+It is also an essential source of fibre that eases digestion and reduces cholesterol levels.
+Besides serving it with salad, you can also include red beans in your favourite dessert- ice cream.

 This ice-cream recipe is dairy-free and egg-free.
-Unsweetened canned red kidney bean and coconut milk (instead of dairy whipping cream) are used to make this ice-cream.
-So, you can really enjoy it even though you are allergic to milk or vegan.
+Unsweetened canned red kidney beans and coconut milk (instead of dairy whipping cream) are used to make this ice cream.
+So, you can really enjoy it even though you are allergic to milk or are vegan.

 - 7.5 oz (213 g) cooked red kidney bean (unsweetened)